Click HERE to donate to LHA

-Lha Charitable Trust now has 12 full-time Tibetan staffers, serves more than 250 people per day with a wide array of social services, and coordinates hundreds of international volunteers from more than 30 different countries annually.
-LHA and Lha Charitable Trust remain close partners: LHA provides consultations and supports new and ongoing programs/projects, while our Tibetan friends of Lha Charitable Trust assess community needs and manage programs, starting new ones when necessary.
+Lha Charitable Trust now has 9 full-time Tibetan staffers, serving both Tibetans and the local Himalayan people while coordinating international volunteers from more than 30 different countries.
+LHA and Lha Charitable Trust are partners: LHA provides consultations and support for new and ongoing programs/projects.
+Our Tibetan friends of Lha Charitable Trust assess community needs and manage programs, starting new ones when necessary.
 In Louisiana, LHA hosts Tibetan scholars, organizes cultural events, fundraises and collects resources needed to support Projects in India.
-As per the organization’s original mission, LHA maintains a cross cultural bridge which paves the way for volunteers and resources to reach the Tibetan refugee community in India while at the same time giving Tibetan wisdom a passageway out of the Himalayas back to Louisiana and out to the world.
-Also in Louisiana, LHA maintains two community centers, one in New Orleans and another in Lafayette, to provide space for Buddhist lectures, seminars, films, mindfulness training, dharma recovery, meditation, yoga, music and other contemplative practices.
-As per the organization’s original mission, LHA continues to work alongside the Tibetan refugee community building a cross cultural bridge which provides volunteers a way to assist Tibetans and bring the ancient wisdom cultures of the Himalayas back to Louisiana and out to the world.
+LHA maintains two Louisiana community centers, one in New Orleans and another in Lafayette.
+Both centers focus on fund raising while providing space for Buddhist lectures, seminars, films, mindfulness training, dharma recovery, meditation, yoga, music and other contemplative practices.
+As per the organization’s original mission, LHA continues to build and maintain a cross-cultural bridge – international volunteers who assist Tibetans in India discover the ancient wisdom and cultures of the Himalayas which they bring home and share with the wider world.

 Message from President/Co-founder,